sankethire/alphaYinsh/IDEAS.md

 # YASH
-Adjust minmax depth according to branch Factor
+- Adjust minmax depth according to branch Factor
+- If you are behind try more blocking. don't let opponent finish game early.

 # SANKET